queryluke/masseffect-5e/static/data/rules/01-05-how-to-play.md

 The target number for an ability check or a saving throw is called a __Difficulty Class (DC)__.
 The target number for an attack roll is called an __Armor Class (AC)__.

-This simple rule governs the resolution of most tasks in D&D play. <a href="needsLink!!!">Using Ability Scores</a>
+This simple rule governs the resolution of most tasks in D&D play. <nuxt-link to="/phb/rules/using-ability-scores">Using Ability Scores</nuxt-link>
 provides more detailed rules for using the d20 in the game.

 ### Advantage and Disadvantage